DarkFlippers/unleashed-firmware/wiki/examples/Blink-app.md

     }
 }
 ```
-3. To start your application on Flipper startup, add it to autorun:
+3. To start your application on Flipper startup, add it to the autorun:
     * in `applications/startup.h` add prototype of main application function:

     ```C